 ANCIENT BEAUTY HACK

 The Jade Face Roller by American company Herbivore is a beauty device for everyday skin care.
 Humans have been using skin rollers for centuries: they were traditional beauty tools in ancient China.
 Recent years have seen a resurgence of interest in these gadgets from retailers and customers alike.
 The main aim of the roller is to stimulate blood circulation and to make the skin tone more even and radiant.
-What is more, jade is known for its cooling qualities, which help remove swelling and puffiness And the gentle massage effect produced by rolling can promote the elimination of toxins.
+What is more, jade is known for its cooling qualities, which help remove swelling and puffiness.
+And the gentle massage effect produced by rolling can promote the elimination of toxins.
 Herbivore’s face rollers have a simple and elegant design, with the noble jade green set off against subtle golden details.
 Each roller looks slightly different due to the natural variation in stone colors.
 The rollers also come in rose quartz.
 Retail prices start at 25 EUR.

 www.herbivorebotanicals.com